ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 #### Best-case complexity

-In @sec:best-worst-and-average-cases we argued why we should never be interested in the best-case complexity, but it is interesting and useful to analyse Quicksort in this way.
+In @sec:best-worst-and-average-cases we argued why we usually are not interested in the best-case complexity, but Quicksort is an exception to this.
+It is interesting and useful to analyse the best-case complexity of Quicksort, because the best case is so much more common than the worst case (in normal circumstances).
 The very best case occurs if we always selects the best possible pivot, which is the one that always partitions the array into equal-sized parts.